tailoringexpert/platform/README.md

 For testing purpose there is a demo plattform in [github](https://github.com/tailoringexpert/demo).
 See instructions for setting up and running the (demo) system in [README.md](tailoringexpert-integrationtest/README.md)

+## Encrypting credentials (for platform boot-app)
+There is a commandline client _eu.tailoringexpert.JasyptClient_ in _tailoringxpert-bootapp_ module.

+Usage:
+> eu.tailoringexpert.JasyptClient --algorithm PBEWithMD5AndTripleDES --password ThisIsUsedToEncryptParameters --parameter param1 --parameter paramX

+If no algorithm was provided, PBEWithMD5AndTripleDES is used as default algorithm, which is also used by the bootapp.

 ## Links